bendalab/thunderfish/doc/thunderfish.md

 - `eodMaxEODs`: the average waveform is estimated by averaging over at maximum this number of EODs.
-If wavefish change their frequency then you do not want to set this number too high (10 to 100 is enough reducing noise).
+If wavefish change their frequency then you do not want to set this number too high (10 to 100 is enough for reducing noise).
 If you have several fish on your recording then this number needs to be high (1000) to average away the other fish.
   Set it to zero in order to use all EODs in the data segement selected for analysis.

--`eodExponentialFitFraction`: An exponential is fitted to the tail of the last peak/trough of EODs of pulse-type fish.
-This number (between 0 and 1) controls how much of tail is used for the fit.
+- `eodExponentialFitFraction`: An exponential is fitted to the tail of the last peak/trough of EODs of pulse-type fish.
+This number (between 0 and 1) controls how much of the tail is used for the fit.

 - `fileFormat`: sets the default file format to be used for storing the analysis results.